hyunjialee/hyunjialee/README.md

-### <div align="center">Hi I am Hyunji, an aspiring software developer.
+### Hi!
+My name is Hyunji, an aspiring software developer.
 Currently a student at Zip Code Wilmington.</div>

-- 🌱 I’m currently learning Java, Spring Boot, and SQL
+- 🌱 I’m currently learning Spring Boot and SQL

 <br/>